Focus and Goals

 Sense of self

-We tend to think of putting mind over matter, and this idea is primarily about making conscious choices; the mind feels as though it is ‘us’ – whereas the chaotic or foggy brain feels as though we have no control.
+When challenged, we tend to think of putting mind over matter, and this idea is primarily about making conscious choices.

 For many people living with the outcomes of a brain injury, it can feel as though you get stuck with a brain that has gone AWOL and is not only rebellious but simply will not do anything other than stream inner noise that we have no idea how to stop.